Home · faucets

 Prevention: Stop Green Buildup Before It Starts

-1. Improve Water Flow & Reduce Stagnation
+1. Improve Water Flow and Reduce Stagnation

 • Run rarely-used faucets weekly for 2–3 minutes (guest bathrooms, outdoor faucets, basement sinks)